seriousManual/node-piglow-system/README.md

 - **load** visualizes the system load.
 1Minute, 5Minute and 15Minute load is distributed onto the three arms
 - **cpu** visualizes the current cpu utilization
 - **memory** visualizes the current memory utilization
+- **temperature** measures and visualizes the current SOC temperature
 - **system** runs all the above modules consecutively

 ## Run